top of page

 Under ideal circumstances and without any hitches (including a previously unimaginable level of international cooperation, pulling out all the stops and flattening all bumps and hurdles, along with unprecedented stretching of the rules, waiving liability, testing at scale, streamlining everything, bypassing conventional trade rules, avoiding all the typical patent disputes, etc…) we could shrink the normal timeline from pre-clinical testing to distribution down from the conventional decade or more to approximately three years.
 Doing so was pushing the limits of ethics and technology, they told us in reports and press releases across the globe, but all of this was warranted under the circumstances.

 Then, suddenly (BAM!!!), in July China divulged that it had already rolled out two experimental vaccines.
 (Later we learned that they put it in hundreds of thousands of military personnel and employees of state-owned companies.)
 Just as with Trump’s statement, no body was holding back in their condemnation of what everyone understood was at minimum unethical and not in line with long-established protocols, all of which could only have been bypassed.
 And, of course, also running against global norms, China refused to make any of their work available for review.
-William Haseltine (professor and founder of research departments for cancer and HIV/AIDS at Harvard Medical School, chair of the non-profit Access Health International, and founder of eight biotech companies) responded to all of this by warning that “Any statement that says you vaccinated over 100,000 people and yet we see no serious or severe effects cannot be true.”
+William Haseltine (professor and founder of research departments for cancer and HIV/AIDS at Harvard Medical School, chair of the non-profit Access Health International, and founder of eight biotech companies) had just a few weeks earlier written for Scientific American about the threats posed by rushing vaccines to market.
+In The Risks of Rushing a COVID-19 Vaccine: Telescoping testing timelines and approvals may expose all of us to unnecessary dangers, the infectious disease and global health expert noted many of the issues surrounding safety, efficacy, and public trust of vaccines under conventional terms.
+When China announced their vaccine he responded by warning that "Any statement that says you vaccinated over 100,000 people and yet we see no serious or severe effects cannot be true."

 Only a month later, in August, also out of the blue (KA-POW!!!), Russia came out with their own vaccine and made it immediately available to the public and began selling to its international partners.
 Scientists globally condemned the decision, calling the move unbelievably irresponsible.
 Of course, like China, Russia could not possibly have completed large-scale trials for safety or efficacy.
 Experts on every continent admonished them, saying that distributing an inadequately vetted vaccine could not only endanger those receiving it but also threaten the global effort to vaccinate the world.
-Francois Balloux, geneticist at University College London, shared his assessment with the UK Science Media Centre that:
+Francois Balloux, geneticist at University College London, shared his assessment with the UK Science Media Centre, Nature, and with his followers on Twitter that:

 This is a reckless and foolish decision.
 Mass vaccination with an improperly tested vaccine is unethical.
 Any problem with the Russian vaccination campaign would be disastrous both through its negative effects on health, but also because it would further set back the acceptance of vaccines in the population.